 Anyone can apply for a needs assessment, which is undertaken entirely free of charge.

-Someone from social services will visit you or your loved one to assess health needs to determine what level of help is required.
-Social services will also inspect the home to see what adjustments are necessary for the way of alterations.
+Someone from social services will visit you or your loved one to assess health and social care needs to determine what level of help is required.
+Social services will also inspect the home to see what adjustments are necessary to make it safer and ready for home care.
 Following the needs assessment, you’ll be presented with a care plan, outlining the type of help that is required.

 Your local authority should then be able to go through care options with you.

 Often, social workers or occupational therapists – the professionals helping you out with care decisions – won’t automatically raise the prospect of live-in care with you.
 So, if this is an option you’re favouring, you need to be proactive and ask them for more information.